-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 In fact, often, there is no immediate buying opportunity; today's research may be advance preparation for tomorrow's opportunities.
 In any event, just as a superior sales force cannot succeed if the factory does not produce quality goods, an investment program will not long succeed if high-quality research is not performed on a continuing basis."
 Seth Klarman

 There isn't enough time to qualitatively study the business and go through a proper valuation for each one.
-Assuming you stick with one sector within the small cap space, how long will it take for you to study hundreds of companies, and then see which ones are the most undervalued?
+Assuming you stick with one sector within the small-cap space, how long will it take for you to study hundreds of companies, and then see which ones are the most undervalued?
 Thus, I think it's wiser to create a watch list based purely on qualitative factors.

 Answering this one question will chiefly sum up the qualitative aspects.
-Is the company poised for above average returns on capital in the future, yes or no?
+Is the company poised for above-average returns on capital in the future, yes or no?
 If no, they don't belong on your watch list.
 Move on to the next company.
 If yes, then two more questions follow.
 Roughly how much higher than average, and at what price will this reflect in your own personal returns?

 This is why the better strategy is to fish in the pond of businesses with high ROE/ROIC, and only focus on price after you have become extremely acquainted with the business qualitatively.
 To be clear, this does not mean simply screening small caps by ROE and investing in all of the top ones.
 You have to dig deeper.
 There are only so many businesses that will rank high qualitatively, so your edge should be a thorough understanding of each company.